Galois Groups in Enumerative Geometry and Applications: Galois groups of sparse polynomial equations

 Suppose that $\calAdot$ is a collection of supports with $\MV(A_\bullet)>0$.
 Write \defcolor{$\Gal_{\calAdot}$} for the Galois group of the corresponding branched cover $\pi\colon\Gamma_{\calAdot}\to \CC^{\calAdot}$.
 Esterov~\cite{Esterov} studied these groups, identifying two structures which imply that $\Gal_{\calAdot}$ is imprimitive.

-We call $\calAdot$ \demph{lacunary} if $\ZZ\calAdot\neq\ZZ^n$.
-If $\MV(\calAdot)>[\ZZ^n\colon \ZZ\calAdot]$, then it is \demph{strictly lacunary}.
-Lacunary systems generalize the following example.
-Let $n=1$ and suppose that we have a univariate polynomial $f(x)$ of the form $g(x^3)$, for $g$ a univariate polynomial with $g(0)\neq 0$.
+\begin{example} Let $n=1$ and suppose that we have a univariate polynomial $f(x)$ of the form $g(x^3)$, for $g$ a univariate polynomial with $g(0)\neq 0$.
 Observe that $\ZZ\calAdot\subset 3\ZZ$.
 The zeroes of $f$ ($\{x\in\CC\mid f(x)=0\}$) are cube roots of the zeroes of $g$, and the group of cubic roots of unity acts freely on the zeroes of $f$.
 These orbits are blocks of the action of the Galois group of $f$.
 When $g$ has two or more roots, there is more than one orbit, and the action of the Galois group is imprimitive.